the-laurel/chain-proposals/kava/Kava_Ethermint_Funding_Proposal.md

 1. stake the $EVMOS to active validators that have under 0.66% voting power, to improve Evmos's Nakamoto Coefficient (the beneficiary, Tharsis, will select the validators)
 2. fund Ethermint development from staking rewards
-3. Recommandations:
+3. Recommendations:
  - 3.1. the equivalent of 0.25M $EVMOS (in $KAVA) can be used to provide $KAVA liquidity to Evmos DEXes.
  - 3.2. $KAVA -> $EVMOS swap to be done in Evmos DEXes, to the extent possible.
 This is out of respect for the Kava Community, to have a gradual token swap.
- - 3.3. *_The Evmos Community multisig signers will lead the above processes and decision making and will forward $EVMOS to a Tharsis owned account, for staking._
+ - 3.3. *_The Evmos Community multisig signers will lead the above processes and decision-making and will forward $EVMOS to a Tharsis-owned account, for staking._

 Multisig on Evmos: `0xd04DB421f518D0E3449D2A3cefEac25b31485c71`